 Unfortunately, our hopeful assumptions that she could not have gone far didn’t account for the allergies of a neighbor.

-Adrenaline pumped through my body and tears sprung up once again.
-But there was no time to cry.
-We were on a mission.
-I printed an armful of new flyers, grabbed a can of treats and set about marking our neighborhood with flyers.
-Thinking she may have left the Hof through the fenced side into a neighboring Hof (which led to another and another and another Hof), we papered the Kiez (neighborhood).
-We were careful to use clear tape on glass and private doors to try and deter people from tearing them down because of fears of damage.
-We entered any open door and pitifully called her name and shook the treat jar that usually has her running.
+It was time to expand the search.
+I printed an armful of new flyers, grabbed a can of treats and set about re-marking our neighborhood with flyers.
+We entered any open door and pitifully called her name.
 We saw more of our block in the next few days than we have the entire time we’ve lived here.

 But no cat that night.